 Calculation of the net benefit of the treatment actions identified, choice and implementation of the treatment actions.

 As an example, in case of a particular transaction or operation in a high-risk market, including bribery and corruption risks, Leonardo and the Group Companies will develop a Risk Treatment Action Plan, which addresses all significant identified risks.
-Accordingly, Leonardo and Group Company management will evaluate, in consultation with the Legal, Corporate Affairs, Compliance, Criminal Law and Anti-corruption function, whether the Risk Treatment Action Plan adequately addresses the identified risks.
-Based on this evaluation, Leonardo and the Group Companies, in consultation with the Legal, Corporate Affairs, Compliance, Criminal Law and Anti-corruption function, will decide whether enhanced anti-corruption due diligence and other controls need to be incorporated into the Risk Treatment Action Plan or whether the risks cannot be adequately mitigated, leading to a decision not to pursue business in that high-risk market
+Accordingly, Leonardo and Group Company management will evaluate, in consultation with the Legal Affairs & Compliance function, whether the Risk Treatment Action Plan adequately addresses the identified risks.
+Based on this evaluation, Leonardo and the Group Companies, in consultation with the Legal Affairs & Compliance function, will decide whether enhanced anti-corruption due diligence and other controls need to be incorporated into the Risk Treatment Action Plan or whether the risks cannot be adequately mitigated, leading to a decision not to pursue business in that high-risk market.

 Determination of Contingency: the Contingency value to be set aside to face the riskiness of the project that remains after the treatment actions on the identified risks is determined on the basis of the Risk Appetite of the project, for which the Board of Directors of Leonardo decided to adopt a neutral position, compared to positions of high or low risk appetite.
 The risk associated with any unforeseen events on the project, deriving from unidentifiable risks (unknown-unknowns) is faced with the provision of a Management Reserve.